Relating nets and factorization algebras of observables: free field theories: Constructing the pAQFT model for a free field theory

 \section{Constructing the pAQFT model for a free field theory}

-In this section we describe the pAQFT construction for the classical and quantum models for a free field theory and prove Proposition \ref{FRconstruction}.
-It is a succinct review of a more extensive treatment available~\cite{LesHauches,Book}.
+In this section we describe the pAQFT construction for the classical and quantum models for a free field theory and prove Proposition~\ref{FRconstruction}.
+It is a succinct review of a more extensive treatment available~\cite{LesHouches,Book}.

 The construction itself explicitly produces dg algebras; to recover algebras, one takes the cohomology, which happens to be concentrated in degree zero.
-Thus, before going into the details, we proffer a dg version of AQFT.
+Thus, before going into the details, we proffer a dg version of AQFT, as defined in section~\ref{sec:dgpaqft}.